 - Not fully understanding your spouse can be a reminder how unknowable God is.

 God is mysterious to us (Rom.
 11:33-36, 1 Cor.
 13:12).
 We cannot get to the point where we understand his thoughts and his ways (Isaiah 55:8-9, 1 Cor.
 2:16), and we shouldn’t because He is God and we are not.
 What if marriage is a little reminder from God that even if we don’t completely understand one another fully (just like we don’t understand Him fully), we should still seek to know one another and care for one another?
 Love well, even when you don’t understand completely.

 One of my favorite versus in the Bible has to do with how we can help each other grow into more Christ-like individuals.
 We can actually do this in any relationship, but marriage is a unique relationship and gives you the ability to consistently choose if you’ll honor your own desires, or seek to fulfill your’s spouse’s wants, hopes, or needs.

 Remember that our differences can be a huge strength to one another.
 Our differences, and working to love well despite them can help us see many situations more fully.
 What will you do today to work on understanding your spouse a little better?

 Looking for some tips for making your intimacy a little better?
-Check out my free guide, Becoming One.
-Get yours here!
+Click here to join my free Facebook group!